scott-kistner/Expense-and-Budget-Tracker/README.md

 ## Requirements
 - Python 3.x
 - SQLite database
-- Required Python packages (specified in the code comments or requirements.txt file)
+- Required Python packages (specified in the code comments)

 ## Installation
 1. Clone the repository to your local machine.